-The fuel fill cap and fuel tank breather are located on the left side of the machine (see Figure 4-2-4).
+The fuel fill cap is located on the left side of the machine (see Figure 4-2-4).

 Transmission Oil Level

 The transmission dipstick and fill port are located under the cab, accessible at ground level near the swivel box (see Figure 4-2-5).